DevExpress/dotnet-eud/interface-elements-for-web/articles/editors/color-edit/custom-color-picker.md

 legacyId: 16844
 ---
 # Custom Color Picker
-The **Custom Color Picker** allows you to select a custom color using a graphical interface.
+The Custom Color Picker allows you to select a custom color using a graphical interface.

 ![ColorEdit_CustomButton](../../../images/img22732.png)

-To display the color picker, click the **Custom Color...** button.
+To display the color picker, click **Custom Color...**.

 ![ColorEdit_Picker](../../../images/img22733.png)